internetstandards/Internet.nl/documentation/Batch.md

 ### Relevant DB Models

 - `BatchUser`
   Stores the registered users; not passwords.
+Automatically created.
 - `BatchRequest`
   Stores the batch requests that come through the API along with links to the generated result files.